09. June 2020

 • What do I like about Prof. Kornhuber's digital teaching?

-I think the use of MS Teams is particularly noticeable, which makes the process much more relaxed for us, as files can be easily exchanged, lectures can be designed with interactivity and students can also create their own groups.
+I think the use of MS Teams was particularly noticeable, which makes the process much more relaxed for us, as files can be easily exchanged, lectures can be designed with interactivity and students can also create their own groups.

 This is a welcome change, as only one tool really needs to be used for the lecture and not countless different ones such as Webex, BBB, filr, OPAL, etc.

 Interactivity was also the right keyword here, as Prof. Kornhuber values student participation like no other professor.
 In the high-voltage engineering module, for example, the original plan was to create posters and associated lectures on various topics.
-However, we now did these almost unchanged in teams, which took some getting used to, but for me, for example, was very instructive for future work in the company.
+However, we now carried these out almost unchanged in teams, which took some getting used to, but for me, for example, was very instructive for future work in the company.

 Prof. Kornhuber also "enforces" questions among the students, which in turn are used to generate the examination questions.
-This makes the synergy between professor and students really pleasant, as the whole subject is more like a large group of experts, in which Prof. Kornhuber imparts the most knowledge.
+This makes the synergy between professor and students really pleasant, as the whole subject is more like a large group of experts in which Prof. Kornhuber imparts the most knowledge.

 Overall, it is the very extensive feedback from discussions on questions that Prof. Kornhuber obtains that sets him apart from the other lecturers.
 In summary, it simply feels most like a conventional face-to-face course with a lot of student involvement.